xan105/Mini-Launcher/README.md

 List of addons to inject to the executable process.<br />
 When `required` is set to `true` and if the injection failed, alert the user and kill the process.

-Path can be absolute or relative (to the current working dir).
+Path can be absolute or relative (to the current working dir).<br />
+`%VAR%` are expanded if any (see Expanding Variable for more details).

 Example:
 ```json